-The X7DA8+/X7DAE+ supports up to 32 GB fully buffered (FBD) ECC DDR2 533/667 in 8 DIMMs.
-Populating DIMM modules with a pair (or pairs) of memory modules that are of the same size and of the same type will result in interleaved memory.
-For best performance, please install pairs of memory modules in both Branch 0 and Branch 1.
+The X7DWA-N supports up to 64 GB fully buffered (FBD) ECC DDR2 800/667/533 in 8 DIMMs.
+Populating DIMM modules with a pair (or pairs) of memory modules of the same type and same size will result in interleaved memory.
+For best performance, please install (a) pair(s) of DIMM modules of the same type in both Branch 0 and Branch 1.